Historical account and ultra-simple proofs of Descartes's rule of signs, De Gua, Fourier, and Budan's rule

+c) He shows that the multiplication always introduces a new sign change, and that this still holds when the coefficients are not all positive.

+d) An equation has thus as many positive roots as the number of sign changes in its coefficients, and the same method can be applied for the negative roots.

+Enerstr\"om qualifies this proof as ``essentially correct, although neither particularly clear nor beautiful", and according to this report, it is restricted to polynomials without imaginary roots.

-Another algebraic proof of Descartes's rule was found by Segner in 1756 (\cite{Se}).
-Like the proof of De~Gua , it aims to show that multiplying a polynomial §P(X)§ by §X-\alpha§, where §\alpha>0§, increases the number of its alternations of signs.
-It was also explained in the Encyclopaedia Britannica in 1824 (\cite{Br}).
+Segner published another proof of the rule in 1756 (\cite{Se}), apparently not restricted to polynomials without imaginary roots.
+As we shall explain in a moment, the second proof of Segner fails to be correct, unless it be properly corrected and completed.
+The last proof of Segner was also explained and extended in the Encyclopaedia Britannica in 1824 (\cite{Br}), apparently without compensating for the important failure in the proof.
 According to this entry, Segner's proof would be ``not only the most simple, but probably the most simple that will ever be invented.''
-In our opinion, Segner's proof may be convincing, but it can not be put in rigorous terms without increasing the number of definitions and notations, and is certainly not the simplest possible proof produced since.
-Moreover, it is not entirely clear how Segner dealt with the signs of the null coefficients in lacunary polynomials.
+In our opinion, Segner's proof, may be convincing (after correction), but it is certainly not the simplest possible proof produced since.